Your sales proposals should show a future in which your product or service solves your prospective customers’ problems.

 There’s a chance your prospect is out of the office or dealing with other priorities.

 If you still don’t hear back, add this potential customer to your cold leads list.
-Be ready to offer your solution again if they should continue to have the same challenges or find they need your unique offerings after all.
+Be ready to offer your solution again if they continue to have the same challenges or find they need your unique offerings in the future.

 Final thoughts

-Creating a winning sales proposal comes down to listening closely to potential customers.
-Once you’ve gathered enough information, use your proposal to paint a picture of how and why your product is the best solution to their problem.
+Creating a winning sales proposal comes down to listening closely to potential customers and explaining how and why your product is the best solution to their problem.

 If your sales proposal ticks every box in this guide, you’ll improve your chances of winning your prospect over.
 Use our free template for sales proposals to streamline the process and close deals.